duetosymmetry/web-site/_posts/notes/2023-08-27-magnetostatics-stf-mpoles.md

 the details).

-The two minus signs and placement of the factor of $$\ell/(\ell+1)$$ were chosen to agree with the traditional definition for the magnetic dipole vector.
+The two minus signs and placement of the factor of $$\ell/(\ell+1)$$ were chosen to agree with the traditional definition for the magnetic dipole pseudo-vector.
 We can write the magnetic STF multipole tensor in terms of the integral
 <div>
 \begin{align}
   M^{j_1j_2\cdots j_\ell}